 In any empirical study that relies on one main event, an important consideration is whether confounding events occur around the same time period.
-In our case, for such confounding events to be able to explain all of our results, they need to differentially affect firms sorted into groups with high and low levels of private benefits of control and risky and safe firms.
+In our case, for such confounding events to be able to explain all of our results, they need to differentially affect firms sorted into groups with higher and lower levels of personal costs of bankruptcy and risky and safe firms.

-First, to assess the relative effect of the reform on firms with different degrees of private benefits of control, we sort firms into quintiles of three proxies based on ownership concentration, inside ownership, and CEO age.
+First, to assess the relative effect of the reform on firms with different levels of personal costs of bankruptcy, we sort firms into quintiles of three proxies based on ownership concentration, managers' inside ownership, and managers' distance to retirement.
 To bias our results, a confounding factor would need to differentially affect firms with more concentrated ownership, higher inside ownership, and older CEOs.
 It is hard to think about this type of variation apart from a specific reform.
 We are not aware of any such reform being implemented in Korea in or around 2006.

-Second, our analysis of absolute changes in interest rates, leverage, and investment relies on the comparison of riskier firms that are more sensitive to the bankruptcy reform and safer firms that are less sensitive to the reform.
+Second, our analysis of absolute changes in interest rates, leverage, and investment relies on that are less sensitive to the reform.
 The most salient event that occurred during our sample period that could differentially affect risky and safe firms is the global financial crisis.
 While the financial sector in Korea was not directly affected through exposure to subprime-related RMBS and CDOs, as an export-dependent economy, Korea experienced lower growth rates in 2008 and 2009.
 In 2010, growth rates were back to pre-2008 levels.